baboonzero/Art-Explorer/NETLIFY_DEPLOYMENT.md

 3. You'll see a success message with your site URL

 ### Step 6: Verify Deployment
-1. Visit your Netlify URL (e.g., `art-explorer-123abc.netlify.app`)
+1. Visit your site at `https://art.anshumani.com`
 2. Test all features:
    - ✅ Browse artworks by style
    - ✅ Search functionality